wevm/viem/.changeset/dirty-meals-think.md

 "viem": patch
 ---

-Formatted `undefined` values from RPC as `null` to confirm to EIP-1474.
+Formatted `undefined` values from RPC as `null` to conform to EIP-1474.